A. Q. Shipley: Pittsburgh Steelers

-The Pittsburgh Steelers selected Shipley in the seventh round with the 226th overall pick the 2009 NFL Draft.
+The Pittsburgh Steelers selected Shipley in the seventh round with the 226th overall pick the 2009 NFL draft.
 He was the last of seven centers selected during the draft.
 On June 18, 2009, he signed a three-year, $1.22 million contract.
-He was waived on September 4, 2009 and was signed to the practice squad on September 6.
+He was waived on September 4, 2009, and was signed to the practice squad on September 6.

 Philadelphia Eagles

 On January 11, 2010, the Philadelphia Eagles signed him to a three-year contract.
 He was waived on September 4, 2010, and re-signed to the team's practice squad on September 5, 2010.
 He spent the entire season on the practice squad, and was re-signed to a future contract on January 10, 2011.
 He was waived during final cuts on September 2, 2011.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On January 29, 2012, the Indianapolis Colts signed Shipley, reuniting him with offensive coordinator Bruce Arians.
 Shipley competed with Samson Satele in training camp and was ultimately named the backup center to begin the season.
 He made his professional debut in the Colts' season-opening 21–41 loss at the Chicago Bears.

-On October 7, 2012, Shipley made his first career start in place of an injured Samson Satele.
+On October 7, 2012, Shipley made his first career start in place of an injured Satele.
 He finished the regular season with five starts and played in 14 games.